10 Delicious Power Foods Delivered Straight to Your DoorArticle posted in: South Beach Diet

 You’ve got a busy day—every day.
 You don’t have time to be hungry and you can’t keep eating the same unhealthy, calorie-rich foods if you want to maintain a healthy weight.
-You need lean protein in an easy-to-make package—which is exactly what these South Beach power foods deliver.
-And best part about them?
+You need protein in an easy-to-make package—which is exactly what these South Beach power foods deliver.
+And the best part about them?
 You don’t have to step foot in the store to reap the many benefits of these delicious meals and snacks.

 Incorporate these 10 South Beach power foods into your daily rotation, and you’ll give your body what it needs to thrive:

 Need a protein-packed breakfast that tastes like your favorite drive thru sandwich?
 Our Turkey Sausage and Egg Muffin is the perfect start to your day!
 We stack a lightly spiced turkey sausage patty on top of fluffy egg whites and serve it up between a whole wheat muffin.
 Stock your freezer full of this healthy breakfast sandwich and enjoy delicious mornings all week long.

 Betcha never thought you’d be eating pancakes on a low carb diet!
 It was easier than we thought to make great-tasting (healthy) pancakes.
 We used whole wheat flour, milk, eggs, flaxseed (for fiber), and we added some whey protein for, well, protein.
 Since you’re doing the mixing, why not get creative with additions?
 Try pumpkin puree with pecans, apples with cinnamon or blueberries with vanilla.

 Healthy frozen chicken meals are the perfect way to make low carb living easy.
 With this easy-to-make stir-fry, you can enjoy a nutritious and delicious dinner that is ready in minutes.
 We combine power foods like tender chicken, sugar snap peas and carrots in a guilt-free apricot glaze.
 Enjoy this Asian-inspired entrée that tastes better than takeout!